ZJU-TSELab/MoGERNN/README.md

 bash scripts/MoGERNN-train.sh
 python utils/report_results.py
 ```
-4. Test model performance in changed sensor network.
+4. Test model performance in the changed sensor network.
 ```sh
 scripts/MoGERNN-test_for_new_env.sh
 ```
-5. Reproduce based on pretrained model or checkpoints.
+5. Reproduce based on a pre-trained model or checkpoints.
 ```sh
 bash scripts/MoGERNN-inference.sh
 ```
-## Main Resultes
+## Main Results
 ![](images/map-results-mogernn.png)
 Map presentation of prediction results
 ![](images/ModelAnalysis.png)
 Visualization of graph expert contributions across multiple scenarios

 ## Acknowledgement
-We appreciate the following GitHub repo a lot for their valuable code and efforts.
+We appreciate the following GitHub repo for their valuable code and efforts.
 - [IGNNK](https://github.com/Kaimaoge/IGNNK)
 ## Contact
 If you have any questions, feel free to contact: